code-warrior/git-workshop/git-workshop.md

 ---

+## Forking

+Forking means that the forked branch is going in another direction.
+This could be to expand on work already done, or to issue a pull request at a later time.
+(Pull requests are discussed in the next section.)

+Consider Linux: At some point, the folks at Amazon forked the Linux project to create the Kindle operating system.
+The Linux kernel has also been forked to create different variants of Linux: Debian, Fedora, etc.

+---

 ## Removing Files

 Removing tracked files can be done in one of two ways.
 The first method excludes Git altogether; you simply delete files as you normally would.
 You still add the deleted files to the staging area as you would any other file.
 (Yes, you’re even required to stage deleted files.)